 There is No Excuse

 It’s much different when it comes to social media contests.
 Most giveaways on Facebook, Twitter, Instagram, Pinterest, YouTube and Snapchat have thin, or worse, no rules at all!
 Which amazes me, because you think companies, sponsors and agencies would know better by now.

-In 2014, the Federal Trade Commission (FTC) reprimanded Cole Haan for insufficient disclosure when they hosted their Pinterest Wandering Sole sweepstakes.
+A few years back the Federal Trade Commission (FTC) reprimanded Cole Haan for insufficient disclosure when they hosted their Pinterest Wandering Sole sweepstakes.
 The FTC declared only using the contest hashtag #WanderingSole wasn’t sufficient enough allowing views of a pin to understand it was a contest entry and not a product endorsement.
 It seems the warning that every social media and marketing expert wrote about wasn’t enough to get companies to comply with FTC standards.

 - include the hashtags #sweepstakes, #contest or #giveaway,

 - and/or the words: enter for a chance to win.

 Now in 2016, 2 full years after the first public reprimand by the FTC regarding social media contests and official rules, I still see hundreds of giveaways on my social media feeds with little or no rules.
 The ones I do see with links to ‘T&C’ (terms & conditions) are from the UK where the CAP Code seems to be enforced more strictly than current FTC guidelines.

 Even worse, the majority of Facebook timeline contests do not follow their Promotional Guidelines by asking entrants to:

 - along with tagging friends,

 - or sharing the post.